Getting ready to leave university?

 We are unable to provide refunds for any unused print credit at the end of a course, so please use what you have, if you can.

-Illustration of a green tick mark in a green box Pay off any outstanding fines or fees
+Pay off any outstanding fines or fees

 If you have fines for library services, owe any money for tuition fees, or equipment borrowed, make sure you have paid these.
 Failure to do so can result in your degree certificate being withheld and further action may be taken.
 If you have any concerns, speak to the Money Advice Team.

-Illustration of a green tick mark in a green box Return books to the library and any university property or resources
+Return books to the library and any university property or resources

 Failure to return resources may result in a fine which could affect when you receive your degree certificate.